Read Time: 3 minutes

 No. Advance directives do not change the quality of care you get, they just tell which treatments you do or don’t want.

 Each state has different laws about directives.
-Talk with your health care team to see if there are any conflicts with Utah’s laws.
-If you now live in Utah, you should update your directive to the Utah form.
+Talk with your health care team to see if there are any conflicts between your advance directive from another state and the laws of where you currently live.

 What is power of attorney or a health care agent?